 Drugs taken by the patient should be reviewed to identify those that may aggravate sleep problems.
 Such drugs should be avoided.
-Anxiety Overview of Anxiety Disorders Everyone periodically experiences fear and anxiety.
-Fear is an emotional, physical, and behavioral response to an immediately recognizable external threat (eg, an intruder, a car spinning on... read more , depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Anxiety Overview of Anxiety Disorders Anxiety disorders are characterized by persistent and excessive fear and anxiety and the dysfunctional behavioral changes a patient may use to mitigate these feelings.
+Anxiety disorders are... read more , depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more , and especially bipolar disorder Bipolar Disorders Bipolar disorders are characterized by episodes of mania and depression, which may alternate, although many patients have a predominance of one or the other.
 Exact cause is unknown, but heredity... read more , if present, should be addressed.

 Evidence also supports use of capsaicin, biofeedback Biofeedback For biofeedback, a type of mind-body medicine, electronic devices are used to provide information to patients about biologic functions (eg, heart rate, blood pressure, muscle activity, skin... read more , massage Massage Therapy In massage therapy (a manipulative and body-based practice), body tissues are manipulated to reduce pain, relieve muscle tension, and reduce stress.
 The therapeutic value of massage for many... read more , hypnotherapy Hypnotherapy Hypnotherapy, a type of mind-body medicine, is derived from western psychotherapeutic practice.
 Patients are put into an advanced state of relaxation and focused concentration to help them improve... read more , chiropractic interventions Chiropractic In chiropractic (a manipulative and body-based practice), the relationship between the structure of the spine and other articulating surfaces and their interaction with the nervous system is... read more , and other complementary and alternative therapies that are a part of the European Alliance of Associations for Rheumatology (EULAR) recommendations for management of fibromyalgia (1 Treatment reference Fibromyalgia is a common, incompletely understood nonarticular, noninflammatory disorder characterized by generalized aching (sometimes severe); widespread tenderness of muscles, areas around... read more ).
 Although randomized trials and systematic reviews have evaluated some of these therapies against controls, evidence for effects are not robust overall.